GoogleChrome/developer.chrome.com/site/en/blog/progress-in-the-privacy-sandbox-2021-10/index.md

 **[FLoC](/docs/privacy-sandbox/floc/)** is a proposal to enable interest-based advertising without the need for individual cross-site tracking.
 We've been evaluating the feedback from the earlier origin trial of FLoC before we advance to further ecosystem testing.
-While we continue to work on next steps and decisions for FLoC, you should see some exploratory code around the concept of topics ([previously referenced](https://datatracker.ietf.org/meeting/111/agenda/?show=pearg)) to
+While Chrome continues to work on next steps and decisions for FLoC, you should see some exploratory code around the concept of topics ([previously referenced](https://datatracker.ietf.org/meeting/111/agenda/?show=pearg)) to